ec-jrc/lisflood-model/3_optLISFLOOD_kinematic-wave/index.md

 ## Using double kinematic wave

 No additional maps or tables are needed for initializing the double kinematic wave.
 A normal run ('InitLisflood'=0) requires an additional map derived from the prerun ('InitLisflood'=1).
-A 'warm' start <span style="color:red"> add link</span> (using initial values from a previous run) requires two additional maps with state variables for the second (over 'bankful' routing).
+A 'warm' start (i.e. using initial values from a previous run) requires two additional maps with state variables for the second (over 'bankful' routing).

 ***Table:***  *Input/output double kinematic wave.*